angushushu/model/README.md

+# What is this

-The ideas of the model can be found in my website.
+This repo is for my naive general psychology model.
+The ideas of the model can be found in my website: angushushu.com

-There are multiple potential ways to implement it.

-Integrated implemention may lead to some confusion and difficulty on interpretation, thus I'm currently focusing on 3 Graphs Implementation.
+There are multiple ways to implement it.
+Integrated implemention may lead to some confusion and difficulty on interpretation, thus I'm currently focusing on the 3 Graphs Implementation.
+The model is consist of 3 interdependent graphs: representation graph, action graph, and state-action graph.

+## Task list
+- [x] Basic features of the rep graph
+- [x] Graph demonstration
+- [x] Simple test script
+- [x] Activation of reps in rep graph
+- [x] Spreading of activation in rep graph (forward & backward)
+- [x] Cohort generation mechanism
+- [ ] Union of reps
+- [ ] Intersect of reps
+- [ ] Basic features of the act graph